BDC Hamburger Icon

 1. How many miles do you anticipate putting on the vehicle?

-You need to understand how far you will drive the car and how many miles it will rack up.
-Leases typically come with an allowance of 12,000 miles per year.
-This means that when you return the car, it must be at that or under.
-If you lease the car for three years, at the end of the lease, that is 36,000 miles.
-Some leases allow for a little more, such as 15,000 or a little less, 10,000.
-If you go over the mileage allowance, you are charged a certain rate per mile.
-This is an important consideration because it can get expensive quickly.
+You must understand how far you’ll drive the car and how many miles it will rack up.
+Leases typically come with an allowance of up to 12,000 miles per year.
+This means that when you return the car, it must be at that mileage or under.
+If you lease the car for three years, at the end of the lease, that means 36,000 miles.
+Some leases allow for a little more, such as 15,000, or a little less like 10,000.
+If you go over the mileage allowance, you’ll be charged a certain rate per mile — and it can get expensive quickly.

 2. How much money do you have for a down payment?